DecimalTurn/Comment-Filter/README.md

-# Comment-Filter
-GitHub Action to filter comment for suspicious content.
+A GitHub Action to filter comments for suspicious content.

 Example worflow: